metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Optional:

 - `mount_path` (String) The Vault mountPath here is the mount path to use when authenticating withVault.
 For example, setting a value to '/v1/auth/foo', will use the path'/v1/auth/foo/login' to authenticate with Vault.
 If unspecified, thedefault value '/v1/auth/kubernetes' will be used.
 - `secret_ref` (Attributes) The required Secret field containing a Kubernetes ServiceAccount JWT usedfor authenticating with Vault.
-Use of 'ambient credentials' is notsupported. (see [below for nested schema](#nestedatt--spec--vault--auth--token_secret_ref--secret_ref))
+Use of 'ambient credentials' is notsupported. (see [below for nested schema](#nestedatt--spec--vault--auth--kubernetes--secret_ref))
 - `service_account_ref` (Attributes) A reference to a service account that will be used to request a boundtoken (also known as 'projected token').
 Compared to using 'secretRef',using this field means that you don't rely on statically bound tokens.
-Touse this field, you must configure an RBAC rule to let cert-managerrequest a token. (see [below for nested schema](#nestedatt--spec--vault--auth--token_secret_ref--service_account_ref))
+Touse this field, you must configure an RBAC rule to let cert-managerrequest a token. (see [below for nested schema](#nestedatt--spec--vault--auth--kubernetes--service_account_ref))

-<a id="nestedatt--spec--vault--auth--token_secret_ref--secret_ref"></a>
+<a id="nestedatt--spec--vault--auth--kubernetes--secret_ref"></a>
-### Nested Schema for `spec.vault.auth.token_secret_ref.secret_ref`
+### Nested Schema for `spec.vault.auth.kubernetes.secret_ref`

 Required: